fastify/fastify/docs/Routes.md

 - `/v1/user`
 - `/v2/user`

 You can to this as many time as you want, it works also for nested `register` and routes parameter are supported as well.
+Be aware that if you use [`fastify-plugin`](https://github.com/fastify/fastify-plugin) this option won't work.